UniFi Cloud Gateway Ultra Review: Best Value for Gigabit UniFi Networks (2026)

 Local Network (NAS) Transfer Limits

-The 1 Gbps ceiling also applies to LAN-to-LAN traffic routed through the gateway.
+The 1 Gbps IDS/IPS routing limit also applies to LAN-to-LAN traffic routed through the gateway.
 Users with a 2.5 GbE or 10 GbE Network Attached Storage (NAS) device cannot achieve multi-gig local file transfers through the UCG-Ultra's built-in switch — each port is limited to 1 GbE.
 For multi-gig local transfers, connect NAS and client devices to a separate 2.5 GbE switch (such as the USW-Enterprise-8-PoE) and keep traffic on the same VLAN to avoid routing through the gateway.

 Power Consumption and Thermals